Differential orbifold K-Theory

 A map between smooth manifolds is called $K$-oriented if its stable normal bundle is equipped with a $K$-theory Thom class.
-It is a well-known fact \cite{MR0167985} that this is equivalent to the choice of a $Spin^c$-structure on the stable normal bundle.
-Finally, isomorphism classes of choices of $Spin^c$-structures on $T^vp$ and the stable normal bundle of $p$ are in bijective correspondence.
+It is a well-known fact \cite{MR0167985} that the choice of a $Spin^c$-structure on the stable normal bundle determines a $K$-orientation, and the $K$-orientability is equivalent to the existence of a $Spin^{c}$-structure.
+Note that isomorphism classes of choices of $Spin^c$-structures on $T^vp$ and the stable normal bundle of $p$ are in bijective correspondence.

-In the equivariant situation this is more complicated.
+In the equivariant or orbifold situation this is more complicated.
 For the purpose of the present paper we will work with vertical structures along the morphisms $p\colon W\to B$.
-A $Spin^c$-reduction of an $SO(n)$-principal bundle $P\to E$ over some stack $E$ is a pair $(Q,\phi)$, where $Q\to E$ is a $Spin^c(n)$-principal bundle and $\phi\colon Q\times_{Spin^c(n)}SO(n)\to P$ is an isomorphism of $SO(n)$-principal bundles.
-Note that this includes a choice for the fibre product and a two-isomorphism filling the corresponding triangle.